 Do it Yourself, Group Tour or Personal Guide

 The first step in planning a wine trip is deciding if you’re going to do it on your own or go with guide/tour.
 There are pros and cons to each.
 If you’re new to wine tasting, a tour might be the best way to get started and to educate you on the region.
 However, the costs for tours are typically higher given they provide transportation and many of the other costs associated with tastings.
-See the guide for more details on the pros and cons to pair your vine trip accordingly.
+See our planning a wine vacation guide for more details on the pros and cons to pair your vine trip accordingly.

 Hire a Driver or Have a DD